And all of you are very kind to tolerate me here during a fill-in day.

 We're just thankful for these three hours.

-I'm particularly thankful when I get to sit here in the chair metaphorically speaking, rush back in the chair that is properly his tomorrow.
+I'm particularly thankful when I get to sit here in the chair, metaphorically speaking, Rush back in the chair that is properly his tomorrow.

 Thank you so much.

-He is often made uncomfortable in the face of and let me just offer up the insular comment, the insulating comment.
+He is often made uncomfortable in the face of, and let me just offer up the insular comment, the insulating comment.

-Uh I don't know if that's going to happen, and if it doesn't, I wonder if Senator McCain will continue to speak truth to that issue.
+And if it doesn't, I wonder if Senator McCain will continue to speak truth to that issue.

 I hope he does.

-How much time do you want to spend speaking well of yourself, your good ideas, and how much time do you want to spend uh giving people reasons not to vote for the other guy?
+How much time do you want to spend speaking well of yourself, your good ideas, and how much time do you want to spend giving people reasons not to vote for the other guy?

 That's a delicate balance.